Factor models on locally tree-like graphs: Application to Ising and Potts models

 \subsection{Ising model}

-We first prove Thm.~\ref{t:ising}.
-Recall the definition \eqref{eq:ising} for the Ising measure $\nu^{\be,B}_G$ for a finite graph $G=(V,E)$, and more generally (from Defn.~\ref{dfn:bd}) the Ising measures $\nu^{\free,\be,B}_{U,G}$ and $\nu^{+,\be,B}_{U,G}$ for a finite sub-graph $U$ of a (possibly infinite) graph $G$ with free and $+$ boundary conditions.
-We will make use of the following direct consequence of the classical Griffiths's inequality (see e.g.\ \cite[Thm.~IV.1.21]{\liggett}).
+We first prove Theorem~\ref{tising}.
+Recall definition \eqref{eising} for the Ising measure $\nu^{\be,B}_G$ for a finite graph $G=(V,E)$, and more generally (from Definition~\ref{dbd}) the Ising measures $\nu ^{\free,\be,B}_{U,G}$ and $\nu^{+,\be,B}_{U,G}$ for a finite sub-graph $U$ of a (possibly infinite) graph $G$ with free and $+$ boundary conditions.
+We will make use of the following direct consequence of the classical Griffiths's inequality; see, for example, \cite{MR2108619}, Theorem~IV.1.21.